slerman12/Help-me/7-Ongoing.md

 “Why should I be charged with these ungodly accusations?” asks the Alderman.

-“Because you are the charged representative of the policy.”
+“Because you are the charged representative of the policy behind them.”

 “Well the policy is currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.